micheleangioni/support/README.md

 Support can be installed through Composer, just include `"michele-angioni/support": "~2.0"` to your composer.json and run `composer update` or `composer install`.

+Then add the Support Service Provider in the Laravel `app.php` config file, under the providers array

+    'MicheleAngioni\Support\SupportServiceProvider'

+and the Helpers facade in the aliases array

+    'Helpers' => 'MicheleAngioni\Support\Facades\Helpers'

 If you are looking for the Laravel 4 version, check the [1.0 branch](https://github.com/micheleangioni/support/tree/1.0) and its documentation.

 ## Modules summary